GrosSlava/gaml-c/Documentation/LanguageStandard/3-Functions/02-FunctionImplementation.md

 }
 ```
 1. In implementation new modifiers can't be added.
 Developer should list only function inputs and returns from function declaration
-2. NAMESPACE is name of namespace from which this function is implemented. (optional)
+2. NAMESPACE is name of namespace from which this function is implemented (optional)
 3. Name of function for implementation
 4. Function code